jjmaturino/cs61a/README.md

 # Berkeley CS61a

-# How to build Scheme Docker Image on M1 MBP
+# 1. How to get Scheme Built Image

+**There are two options for getting a docker image that includes the required lisp runtime**

+## 1.a Building Scheme Docker Image Locally (On M1 MBP)
 `docker buildx build --platform linux/amd64 -t cs61a-scheme . `

+## 1.b Downloading Image from Github Container Registry (gchr.io)
+`docker pull ghcr.io/jjmaturino/cs61a-scheme:latest`

 # How to run Scheme Via Docker